Scriptural Comfort for 5 Things That Will Never Be Perfect in This Life: Part 5

 Finally, Jesus came upon the group surrounding the father and his stricken son.
 The minute the evil spirit recognized Jesus, it threw the boy onto the ground in a violent convulsion.
 We can imagine just how scared and helpless the father felt as he begged Jesus for mercy.
 “Help us if you can,” he said.

 Jesus gently rebuked him.
-“If?” he said.
+“If?”
+He said.

 I like to think that His eyes were kind as He said to the man, “Anything is possible if you believe.”